Plastic Surgery Nurse Career Overview

 According to the U.S. Bureau of Labor Statistics (BLS), RNs enjoy a median annual salary of $77,600 .
 While the BLS does not offer salary data specifically for plastic surgery nurses, data from Payscale suggests that these professionals make an average base salary of $32 per hour.
 Actual earnings vary according to location, experience, and education level.

 RN jobs are projected to grow by 9% from 2020 to 2030, much faster than average for all other professions.
 An aging population requires more medical care and may also look to reverse the effects of aging with plastic surgery.

 Learn more about plastic surgery nurse salaries.

 How long does it take to become a plastic surgery nurse?

 It can take 4-6 years to become a plastic surgery nurse, including earning specialty certification.
 An associate degree traditionally takes two years to complete, while a bachelor's program lasts four years.
 After graduating and earning licensure, RNs must gain at least two years of experience before applying for certification.

 Plastic surgery nurses assist surgeons with all kinds of procedures.
-According to a 2014 report from the American Association for Aesthetic Plastic Surgery, the most common plastic surgery procedures include breast augmentations, lifts, and reductions; brow lifts; buttock augmentation and lifts; chin augmentation; and ear surgery.
+According to a 2020 report from the American Association for Aesthetic Plastic Surgery, the most common plastic surgery procedures include breast augmentations, facelifts, eyelid surgery, liposuction, and nose reshaping.

 Plastic surgery nurses share the same skills as other nurses: interpersonal expertise, the ability to take physical assessments, patient care, and communication skills in relaying information to both surgeons and patients.
 Additionally, plastic surgery nurses need an in-depth understanding of cosmetic and reconstructive surgeries.